GryphonRacingFSAE/Discord-Bot/README.md

 ## About

 A Discord bot used internally on our server to provide the following services:
-- Monitor and backup Audit logs (locally and on the server itself)
+- Monitor and backup audit logs (locally and on the server itself)
 - Schedule events and countdown for events in specific chats
 - Monitor our shop door(s) and update on whether the shop is open/closed (WIP)
 - Semi-automatic verification of members in the Discord server (WIP)